-Mississippi does not offer defined contribution plans as options for teachers' mandatory pension plans.
-The only mandatory plans available to teachers are defined benefit plans, known as the Mississippi Public Employees' Retirement System (PERS).
-However, teachers in Mississippi also participate in Social Security, so they must contribute to the state's defined benefit plan in addition to their Social Security contributions.
+New Mexico does not offer defined contribution pension plans as options for teachers' mandatory pension plans.
+The only mandatory plans available to teachers are defined benefit plans.
+However, teachers in New Mexico also participate in Social Security, so they must contribute to the state's defined benefit plan in addition to their Social Security contributions.
 Although retirement savings in addition to Social Security are good and necessary for most individuals, the state's policy results in mandated contributions to two inflexible plans, rather than permitting teachers options for their secondary savings plans.